TOAST-DOCS/Storage-Object-Storage/en/console-guide.md

 ##### Change Object Expriation Date

-You cannot change the expiration date for selected objects.
+You can change the expiration date for selected objects.

 #### Change Object Lock Date